 Malware detection methods range from static analysis to machine learning, proven techniques that can identify malware quickly while adapting to new threats.

-Malware Detection is a type of malicious software.
+Malware is a type of malicious software.

 Malware (or malicious software) refers to any program designed to cause harm or disrupt a computer system or network, including stealing personal information and files or otherwise doing irreparable damage that cannot be reversed.